Technigo/project-chatbot/README.md

-# Project Name
+# Project Chatbot

-We are bulding a chatbot and ours is asking questions about how you feel and suggest things to alter your mood for the better
+We are bulding a chatbot and ours is asking questions about how you feel and suggest things to alter your mood for the better.

 ## The problem